hsahni55h/Reinforcement-Learning/notes.md

 It's important to note that this problem is exceptionally difficult, because the feedback is only delivered at the very end of the game.
 So, if you lose a game (and get a reward of -1 at the end of the episode), it’s unclear when exactly you went wrong: maybe you were so bad at playing that every move was horrible, or maybe instead … you played beautifully for the majority of the game, and then made only a small mistake at the end.

 When the reward signal is largely uninformative in this way, we say that the task suffers the problem of sparse rewards.

+- A task is an instance of the reinforcement learning (RL) problem.
+- Continuing tasks are tasks that continue forever, without end.
+- Episodic tasks are tasks with a well-defined starting and ending point.
+  - In this case, we refer to a complete sequence of interaction, from start to finish, as an episode.
+  - Episodic tasks come to an end whenever the agent reaches a terminal state.